-In 2021, members of our Board of Directors were compensated as follows: (i) all non-employee directors serving on the Board of Directors received an annual payment of \$40,000, payable in equal quarterly installments, in consideration for their services on the Board; (ii) Mr. Sokolow, the lead independent director of the Board of Directors, received an additional annual payment of \$13,000, payable in two equal installments, in consideration of his service as the lead independent director of the Board of Directors; and (iii) Mr. Quigley received an additional annual payment of \$26,000, payable in equal quarterly installments, in consideration for his service as the chairman of the Board of Directors' Audit Committee.
+In 2022, members of our Board of Directors were compensated as follows: (i) all non-employee directors serving on the Board of Directors received an annual payment of \$40,000, payable in equal quarterly installments, in consideration for their services on the Board; (ii) Mr. Sokolow, the lead independent director of the Board of Directors, received an additional annual payment of \$30,000, payable in two equal installments, in consideration of his service as the lead independent director of the Board of Directors; (iii) Mr. Quigley received an additional annual payment of \$27,500, payable in two equal installments, in consideration for his service as the chairman of the Board of Directors' Audit Committee; and (iv) Mr. Norton received an additional annual payment of \$15,000, payable in two installments, in consideration for his service as the chairman of the Board of Directors' Compensation Committee.

-In 2021, our current employee director, Mr. Kanders, was compensated pursuant to his employment agreement (which is described below under the heading "Employment Agreements").
+In 2022, our current employee director, Mr. Kanders, was compensated pursuant to his employment agreement (which is described below under the heading "Employment Agreements").